MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/desktop-flows/desktop-application-crashes-ui-automation.md

 title: Desktop application crashes due to the UI automation of Power Automate for desktop
-description: Provides a workaround for an issue where the execution of a UI automation action using Power Automate for desktop causes the desktop application being interacted with to crash. ms.reviewer: nimoutzo ms.date: 03/18/2024 ms.subservice: power-automate-desktop-flows
+description: Provides a workaround for an issue where the execution of a UI automation action using Power Automate for desktop causes the desktop application being interacted with to crash. ms.reviewer: nimoutzo ms.date: 03/19/2024 ms.subservice: power-automate-desktop-flows
 ---
 # A desktop application crashes due to the execution of UI automation of Power Automate for desktop

-This article provides a workaround for a crash issue in desktop applications that Power Automate for desktop interacts with using a UI automation action.
+This article provides a workaround for the issue that might cause certain desktop applications to crash during execution of a UI automation action using Power Automate for desktop.

 ## Prerequisites